Warner Bros. Discovery (WBD)

 Warner Bros.
 Discovery Net Debt Position

 11. Key Takeaways from Warner Bros.
-Discovery’s Q3 Results
+Discovery’s Q4 Results

-It was good to see Warner Bros.
-Discovery beat analysts’ EPS expectations this quarter.
-We were also glad its EBITDA outperformed Wall Street’s estimates.
-On the other hand, its Content revenue missed and its Advertising revenue fell short of Wall Street’s estimates.
-Overall, we think this was a mixed quarter.
-The stock remained flat at $22.54 immediately after reporting.
+It was encouraging to see Warner Bros.
+Discovery beat analysts’ EBITDA expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS missed.
+Overall, this was a weaker quarter.
+The stock remained flat at $28.92 immediately after reporting.

 12. Is Now The Time To Buy Warner Bros.
 Discovery?

 Warner Bros.
-Discovery falls short of our quality standards.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Discovery doesn’t pass our quality test.
 On top of that, Warner Bros.
-Discovery’s Forecasted free cash flow margin for next year suggests the company will fail to improve its cash conversion, and its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Discovery’s Forecasted free cash flow margin suggests the company will have more capital to invest or return to shareholders next year, and its declining EPS over the last five years makes it a less attractive asset to the public markets.